Sujeendra/ev-2025/README.md

 - Jacob
 - Mahmud
 - Zihao
-- Professor Severson
+- Dr. Severson

-This work is supported by the **U.S. Department of Energy Office of Energy Efficiency and Renewable Energy’s (EERE) Vehicle Technologies Office (VTO)** under grant number **DE-EE0009875**.
+* This work is supported by the **U.S. Department of Energy Office of Energy Efficiency and Renewable Energy’s (EERE) Vehicle Technologies Office (VTO)** under grant number **DE-EE0009875**.
 Their support has been instrumental in enabling the research and development presented in this thesis.

+### Background on HHEA

+The **Hybrid Hydraulic-Electric Architecture (HHEA)** is an advanced powertrain designed for off-road electrified vehicles.
+The prototype developed for this thesis is an **electrified Compact Track Loader**, which combines the **power density of hydraulics** with the **efficiency and controllability of electric actuation**.

+Central to HHEA is a **set of discrete hydraulic pressure rails**, each maintained at different pressure levels.
+Actuators and motors are connected to valve manifolds that dynamically pair these rails using solenoid valves controlled by the **Vehicle Control Unit (VCU)**.
+This results in **16 possible pressure pairings**, enabling fine control over actuator force and motor torque.

+A **Digital Displacement Pump (DDP)**, driven by a **Danfoss Editron motor and inverter**, supplies and stabilizes the pressure rails based on system demand.
+Rather than throttling, this centralized flow control enhances energy efficiency.

+The system also integrates **four smaller motor-generator (M/G) units** — **Parker GVM210 motors** with **Sevcon inverters** — mounted on hydraulic pump/motor assemblies.
+These motors serve:

+- **Left and right propulsion** (coupled with hydraulic drive motors)
+- **Lift and tilt functions** (paired with hydraulic actuators)

+The M/Gs, sized for ~15% of peak power, handle **fine torque modulation**, **pressure boosting**, and **energy recovery**, effectively "bridging the gap" between discrete hydraulic steps and ensuring smooth, responsive control.

+This hybrid approach achieves high efficiency, dynamic performance, and robust control for complex vehicle subsystems.

+---

 If you have any questions, please feel free to contact me at [rames154@umn.edu](mailto:rames154@umn.edu).